-Below is the summary of the key findings and observations based on results of this study:

-- With the effects of increased renewables and upcoming retirements, energy time-shift value of today's storage will be at least 2-3x higher by 2032 relative to current levels. - As more storage is added, energy value and renewable curtailment reduction benefits will decline rapidly.
-Marginal value is estimated to drop below \$3/kW-month when energy storage buildout reaches 13.6 GW by 2032 as included in the recently adopted 2021 Preferred System Plan portfolio. - This value decline coincides with an ELCC "tipping point" where capacity contribution of 4-hour storage is estimated to plummet at 10-15 GW level.
-Accordingly, capacity prices will need to rise significantly to enable future development of storage resources. - "Crossover point" for cost-effective long-duration storage (8-10 hour) is in sight over the next 5 to 10 years, but exact timing and magnitude of the need is highly uncertain and sensitive to ELCC modeling assumptions. - CPUC's shift from the "4-hour rule" to a probabilistic ELCC-based approach is a significant improvement to recognize value of storage duration, portfolio interactions between renewables and storage, and market saturation effects.
+With the effects of increased renewables and upcoming retirements, energy time-shift value of today's storage will be at least 2-3x higher by 2032 relative to current levels.

+As more storage is added, energy value and renewable curtailment reduction benefits will decline rapidly.
+Marginal value is estimated to drop below \$3/kW-month when energy storage buildout reaches 13.6 GW by 2032 as included in the recently adopted 2021 Preferred System Plan portfolio.

+This value decline coincides with an ELCC "tipping point" where capacity contribution of 4-hour storage is estimated to plummet at 10-15 GW level.
+Accordingly, capacity prices will need to rise significantly to enable future development of storage resources.

+"Crossover point" for cost-effective long-duration storage (8-10 hour) is in sight over the next 5 to 10 years, but exact timing and magnitude of the need is highly uncertain and sensitive to ELCC modeling assumptions.

+CPUC's shift from the "4-hour rule" to a probabilistic ELCC-based approach is a significant improvement to recognize value of storage duration, portfolio interactions between renewables and storage, and market saturation effects.
 But implementation is not yet fully tested, and more stakeholder input and transparency are needed to understand key differences in ELCC results across durations (or lack thereof) and make sure they signal the need for long-duration storage when the need arises.

-- Creating a "real option" to add more duration to battery projects at the initial design and procurement phase could support a timely and cost-effective transition for longer duration.
-Storage system and site designs are highly modular and adding duration at existing sites can have a streamline interconnection process that can be completed more quickly and at a lower cost.
-Actual developers are taking advantage in this modularity in their market participation and development strategies.
+Creating a "real option" to add more duration to battery projects at the initial design and procurement phase could support a timely and cost-effective transition for longer duration.
+Storage system and site designs are highly modular and adding duration at existing sites can have a streamlined interconnection process that can be completed more quickly and at a lower cost.
+Actual developers are taking advantage of this modularity in their market participation and development strategies.